Hannalysis/Coding-Chronicles/README.md

 2025-02-14

 Unfortunately I had to skip yesterday as I was being too poorly, especially by the evening.

 Today, after a much needed extended rest, I spent some time watching many tutorials on the Dev Ops cycle, ie IaC and the Infrastructure provisioning > Configuration of provisioned infrastructure > Deployment of app process.
 I also learnt how to utilise Docker, and some basic Github Actions.

+By the late evening, I started to feel like I had some energy to try something new, but perhaps not overly taxing - so I decided to create my first Next.js app, utilising Vercel's powerful AI design tool v0.dev, to create that initial setup file - with Typescript and Tailwind as the supporting tech stack.
+I asked for a basic Soundboard layout, with multiple buttons, and a random musician quote at the front and center (with a basic Header and Footer).
+Naturally, the sound part of the app did not function, as v0 is unable to grab source files, so I had to get that working myself.

+It took me some time to realise that not only did I require a custom.t.ds file (to allow Typescript to see a file locating to an .mp3 as an audio file), I also had to place the sounds folder inside the public folder, instead of the src folder
+(which is opposite to how React behaves).
+It was a bit of a much-needed hurrah moment when I could hear sound in my Next application, and hopefully this reignition will further aid to my recovery.

 ------------